-Prerequisite: Consent of Instructor.
+Prerequisite: Consent of the Departmental Chairperson.

 On-the-job training and implementation under supervision of the employer in conjunction with the college coordinator of the skills, principles, and understanding obtained in the classroom.
 At least 20 laboratory hours a week.
 (5621)